tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/Web 端相关_intl_en.md

 [](id:o7)
 ### How do I take a screenshot in the TRTC SDK for web?
-You can use the [Stream.getVideoFrame()](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/Stream.html#getVideoFrame) API to take a screenshot.
+You can use the [Stream.getVideoFrame()](https://web.sdk.qcloud.com/trtc/webrtc/doc/en/Stream.html#getVideoFrame) API to take a screenshot.

 [](id:o8)
 ### How do I record audio-only streams in the TRTC SDK for web?
 Why does the recording fail after I enable auto relayed push and auto recording in the console?
-You need to set the `pureAudioPushMode` parameter of [createClient](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/TRTC.html#.createClient).
+Set the `pureAudioPushMode` parameter of [createClient](https://web.sdk.qcloud.com/trtc/webrtc/doc/en/TRTC.html#.createClient).

 [](id:o9)
 ### What should I do with `Client.on(‘error’)`?
 It indicates that the SDK encountered an unrecoverable error.
 You can refresh the page or call `Client.leave` to leave the room and then call `Client.join` to try again.

 [](id:o10)
-### Does the SDK for web support custom stream ID?
+### Does the TRTC SDK for web or WeChat Mini Program support custom stream ID?
 The TRTC SDK for web has supported custom stream ID since v4.3.8.
 You can update your SDK to use the feature.
+The TRTC SDK for Mini Program does not support custom stream ID currently.

 [](id:011)
 ### How do I capture system audio during screen sharing in the TRTC SDK for web?